Photodiode: Pinned photodiode

-In 1994, Eric Fossum, while working at NASA's Jet Propulsion Laboratory (JPL), proposed an improvement to the CMOS sensor: the integration of the pinned photodiode.
-A CMOS sensor with PPD technology was first fabricated in 1995 by a joint JPL and Kodak team that included Fossum along with P.P.K.
-Lee, R.C.
-Gee, R.M.
-Guidash and T.H.
-Lee.
-Since then, the PPD has been used in nearly all CMOS sensors.
+A CMOS image sensor with a low-voltage-PPD technology was first fabricated in 1995 by a joint JPL and Kodak team.
 The CMOS sensor with PPD technology was further advanced and refined by R.M.
 Guidash in 1997, K. Yonemoto and H. Sumi in 2000, and I. Inoue in 2003.
 This led to CMOS sensors achieve imaging performance on par with CCD sensors, and later exceeding CCD sensors.

 Photodiode array

 A one-dimensional array of hundreds or thousands of photodiodes can be used as a position sensor, for example as part of an angle sensor.
 A two-dimensional array is used in image sensors and optical mice.

 In some applications, photodiode arrays allow for high-speed parallel readout, as opposed to integrating scanning electronics as in a charge-coupled device (CCD) or CMOS sensor.
 The optical mouse chip shown in the photo has parallel (not multiplexed) access to all 16 photodiodes in its 4 × 4 array.